 About the Creative Writing Minor

-Welcome to the workshop.
-With our introductory emphasis on studying the basics of literary writing from a thoroughly Christian perspective, followed by our highly individualized advanced sequence tailored for your own next step, there really is nothing else like it.
+With our introductory emphasis on studying the basics of literary writing from a thoroughly Christian perspective, followed by our highly individualized advanced sequence tailored for your own next step, there really is nothing else like Cedarville's creative writing program.

 Our program represents a body of emerging Christian writers working in a variety of genres, and hosts special assemblies, regular readings, clubs and lit journals, guest speakers and authors, and even an annual whitewater rafting trip.
 Whatever your major or interest, there is a place for you in the Creative Writing program.
 We invite you to come test the waters, visit a class, contact a faculty member, and explore the life of a working artist in the body of Christ.